richmahn/en_tn/jdg/05/intro.md

 The account of Deborah and Barak continues in this chapter.

-Some translations prefer to set apart quotations, prayers or songs.
-The ULB and many other English translations indent the lines of Chapter 5, which is a song.
+Some translations prefer to set apart quotations, prayers, and songs.
+The ULB and many other English translations set the lines of Chapter 5, which is a song, further to the right on the page than the rest of the text.

 #### Other possible translation difficulties in this chapter ####